runtimeverification/evm-semantics/tests/analysis/README.md

 ### The Results
-The K prover was able to prove the all path reachability rule without fuss.
+The K prover was able to prove the all path reachability rule without any fuss.
 We then looked at Token's history, and realized that the vulnerability had been [fixed](https://github.com/ether-camp/virtual-accelerator/commit/78920651dff0ac0e13101e17842e54f73ee46633)

-We then took the buggy code, compiled it to EVM, and plugged in into our reachabilty rule.
+We then took the buggy code, compiled it to EVM, and plugged in into our [reachability claim](token-buggy-spec.k).
 We then fed the claim to our prover, and it couldn't prove the claim.
 We're working towards improving the error message that K throws while attempting to prove the claim so that the messages themselves indicate the source of the bug.

 We went one step further, and tried to prove the `transfer` function's correctness.
-The reachability claim for the `transfer` function looks very similar, and we attempt to prove the same thing - all valid executions of the function must end in a state where the amount is deducted from the message sender's balance, and added to reciever's balance.
+The [reachability claim](token-correct-transfer-spec.k) for the `transfer` function looks very similar, and we attempt to prove the same thing - all valid executions of the function must end in a state where the amount is deducted from the message sender's balance, and added to receiver's balance.
 The proof went through without any fuss for both the correct and buggy versions of the contract.

 ### Moral Of The Story
 We were able to catch the bug in Hacker Gold's ERC-20 compliant token using our semantics.
-What stood out to the team was the fact that the bug was caught using a very naive proof claim - something that possibly the authors of the contract and the auditors at Zepellin could've easily come up with had our semantics been available then.
+What stood out to the team was the fact that the bug was caught using a very naive proof claim - something that possibly the authors of the contract and the auditors at Zeppelin could've easily come up with had our semantics been available then.